High School Quiz Show - Frequently Asked Questions

-Depending on the size of the participation field and number of teams registered, the SUPER SUNDAY qualifying event may be expanded to a SUPER WEEKEND, held at WGBH on both Saturday, November 15 and Sunday, November 16, 2014.
-Schools would be assigned to a testing time on one day or the other, not both.
-This determination will be made in late October, and will be shared with registered teams immediately.
+Depending on the size of the participation field and number of teams registered, the SUPER SUNDAY qualifying event may be expanded from three testing periods (10am, 1pm, and 3pm) to four testing periods (9:30am, 11:30am, 2pm and 4pm).
+This determination will be made in late October.

 5. Can a school change its team members after submitting their team roster?